LinHong-HIT/DSS-USOD/README.md

 ---

 ## Note to Active Participants
-We hope this work offers a new perspective on RGB-based USOD by demonstrating the importance of explicitly disentangling and dynamically coordinating complementary structural representations learned from diverse underwater images.
+We hope this work offers a new perspective on RGB-based USOD by demonstrating the importance of explicitly disentangling and dynamically coordinating complementary structural representations learned from underwater images.
 Your contributions and feedback are welcome!